Tyrone Taylor Player Props: Brewers vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 8.9 K/9, which ranks 11th in the league.
+- The nine strikeouts per nine innings put together by the Giants pitching staff ranks 11th in the league.

-- The Giants have the 12th-ranked team ERA among all league pitching staffs (4.15).
+- The Giants have the 12th-ranked team ERA across all MLB pitching staffs (4.09).

-- Giants pitchers combine to surrender 60 total home runs at a rate of 1.2 per game (to rank 15th in the league).
+- Giants pitchers combine to rank 15th in baseball in home runs given up (60 total, 1.2 per game).

-- The righty last appeared on Saturday against the Miami Marlins, when he threw six scoreless innings while giving up four hits.
+- The righty's last time out came on Tuesday against the Minnesota Twins, when he tossed seven innings, surrendering three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.